 Red dog or Red fox dog is the common name given for the Dhole, otherwise known as Indian Wild dog.
-It has its inhabitation, based from Central, South, and South-east Asia.
+This red fox looking dog has comes from Central, South, and South-east Asia.
 If you take a deep notice, African Wild dogs have a similarity with the Dhole.
 They are so powerful that they can fight with an animal ten times their size.
 They can run up-to a speed of 36 Miles per hour.
 You could find these dogs only in a group of 10 to 12, as they are tested to be highly affable.
 It’s also sad to know that they come in the endangered list.

 3. Indian Spitz:

 Indian Spitz is a type of dog, which is extraordinarily brilliant.
 They are medium-sized domestic dogs that could mostly be seen in houses.
 The climate of the Indian subcontinent keeps changing, and surprisingly this breed of dogs adapt to the changes much efficiently.
 The Indian Spitz quite easily looks like the German breed of Spitz.
 They do not mingle well with the other pets but get to have fun with the family and kids around them.
 The Kennel Club of India has a special recognition for this type of dog as a distinct Indian breed.